nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_RADIO_BUTTONS.md

 html += listItems.join("")
 ```

-The `map()` method also iterates the array, just like `for..of` does.
+The `.map()` method also iterates the array, just like `for..of` does.
 Unlike a `for..of` loop, it invokes the function that you define.

 Wait, what function?